-Are you interested in joining the master’s programme in Communication Studies (COM) upon completion of your bachelor’s degree?
+Are you interested in joining the master’s programme in Communication Studies (CS) upon completion of your bachelor’s degree?
 In a number of cases you might be required to complete a pre-master’s programme first.

 What is a pre-Master's programme?